TNKASE- tenecteplase kit

 Disease-Associated Maternal and/or Embryo/Fetal Risk

-Myocardial infarction is a medical emergency which can be fatal if left untreated.
+Acute ST elevation myocardial infarction and acute ischemic stroke are medical emergencies which can be fatal if left untreated.
 Life-sustaining therapy for the pregnant woman should not be withheld because of potential concerns regarding the effects of tenecteplase on the fetus.

 8.2 Lactation